veronewra/320final/index.md

 print(f"intercept is: {reg.intercept_}")
 ```
 ![image](https://user-images.githubusercontent.com/49928811/146820254-8146776e-11ce-4295-8d16-9dd67e992862.png)

+The score tells us that roughly 82% of the observed variation can be explained by the model's inputs (the best possible score is 1, which would indicate that there is no unexplained variation.)
+[Heres](https://www.investopedia.com/terms/r/r-squared.asp) more information about what the score represents.

+The coefficient is the slope of the regression line.
+Combined with the intercept, we can extract the function of the regression line as: y = coef\*x + interpect
 ```python3
 #prediction for the next 100 years if we cap yearly emissions to 500ppm
 co2_hypothetical = np.array([500]*100).reshape(-1, 1)